-- (1) A person who owns, controls or operates a retail facility, including a restricted retail facility or an auction house, in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) A restricted retail facility means the following: - (a) a beauty and personal care facility; or - (b) a hairdressing facility. - (3) A person who owns, controls or operates a retail facility, including a restricted retail facility and auction house, in Regional Victoria may only operate that facility if: - (a) the number of members of the public in any indoor space and outdoor space is limited (with infants under one year of age not counting towards this limit) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and - (b) in respect of the operation of restricted retail facilities only, a client wears a face covering for the duration of the service or procedure, other than when the client is receiving services or undertaking procedures that require the removal of the face covering or where the client is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria).
+- (1) A person who owns, controls or operates a retail facility, including a restricted retail facility or an auction house, in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) A restricted retail facility means the following: - (a) a beauty and personal care facility; or - (b) a hairdressing facility. - (3) A person who owns, controls or operates a retail facility, including a restricted retail facility and auction house, in the State of Victoria may only operate that facility if: - (a) the number of members of the public in any indoor space and outdoor space is limited (with infants under one year of age not counting towards this limit) to the density quotient; and - (b) in respect of the operation of restricted retail facilities only, a client wears a face covering for the duration of the service or procedure, other than when the client is receiving services or undertaking procedures that require the removal of the face covering or where the client is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria); and